 So you’re interested in getting started in voiceovers.
-What is the one burning question that you would ask to help you get started in voice overs?
+What is the one burning question about a starting point to voiceovers that you would ask?
 Think of it.
 Do you have it?
-Ok, now, DON’T ask it!
+Ok, now, DON’T ask it…yet!

 Your homework!